Harvest Community School

 PARTNER WITH US

-Angie Bruner, M. Ed. - Headmaster; High School Teacher
+Angie Bruner, M. Ed. - Headmaster; Teacher

 I graduated from the College of Charleston in 1993 with a degree in Elementary/Early Childhood Education.
 I married that summer and began my journey in education that fall.
 The years passed, and my husband and I had two beautiful children.
 I even managed to earn a masters degree in Education Administration.